 Planescape explicitly spelled it out with the Slaadi Lords: they've artificially locked the Slaadi into specific forms because they know that if the Sladdi were left to true randomness and chaos, they'd eventually produce Sladdi more powerful than the Slaadi Lords.

-- There's often the question of why worship an evil god when their afterlife is so horrible.
+There's often the question of why people worship an evil god when their afterlife is so horrible.
 Really, it isn't.
-Sure, there's endless torture and pain, but there's also debauchery to contrast to that — unlike good aligned afterlives where there's only pleasure, there's no contrast, and pain and pleasure are meaningless without the contrast.
-More over, evil afterlifes such as the Nine Hells present souls condemned their with constant mental challenges, the opportunity to match wits and will against devils, the most cunning and clever outsiders in the universe.
-For the intellectually inclined, such an opportunity would be a remarkably stimulating and rewarding experience on it's own, but the end result is the possibility of climbing the diabolic ladder and becoming a more powerful devil — an opportunity for advancement not present in most good aligned afterlives, where you're expected to sit in contentment for eternity.
+Sure, there's endless torture and pain, but there's also debauchery to contrast to that — unlike good-aligned afterlives where there's only pleasure, there's no contrast, and pain and pleasure are meaningless without the contrast.
+More over, evil afterlifes such as the Nine Hells present souls condemned there with constant mental challenges, the opportunity to match wits and will against devils, the most cunning and clever outsiders in the universe.
+For the intellectually inclined, such an opportunity would be a remarkably stimulating and rewarding experience on its own, but the end result is the possibility of climbing the diabolic ladder and becoming a more powerful devil — an opportunity for advancement not present in most good-aligned afterlives, where you're expected to sit in contentment for eternity.
 It's not a bad prospect for most, but for the evil or the ambitious, it would seem profoundly boring.

-- Animated series: The players have classes that don't match their personalities, don't use their powers effectively, have trouble picking up on the dungeon master's sand keep arguing all the time.
+The players have classes that don't match their personalities, don't use their powers effectively, have trouble picking up on the dungeon master's instructions, and keep arguing all the time.
 That's exactly like a real game.